11 Sep IBC Releases Report Outlining Building Safety Changes Resulting From September 11th

 Today, and every year on September 11th for the past 17 years, we remember and reflect upon the horrible tragedy that befell our country and changed our lives forever.
 We will never forget where we were or what we were doing the moment we heard about the terror attacks on our country.

-As with most tragedies, we try to evaluate the situation and figure out ways for improvement so things like this won’t happen again, and so no one else has to suffer the same fate.
-The architecture, engineering and, construction industries are no different.
-After 9/11, building codes were reevaluated to address the impact on the World Trade Center.
+As with most tragedies, we try to evaluate the situation and figure out ways to improve so similar incidents won’t happen again and one else has to suffer the same fate.
+The architecture, engineering, and construction industries are no different.
+After 9/11, building codes were reevaluated to address the impact of what happened at the World Trade Center.

-- Elevators are required in high-rise buildings more than 120 feet tall so firefighters can get to, and fight fires, without walking up from the ground floor with heavy equipment;
+- Elevators are required in high-rise buildings that are more than 120 feet tall so firefighters can get to, and fight fires, without walking up from the ground floor with heavy equipment;

 - An additional stairway for high-rises that are more than 420 feet tall;